-Tesla shares fall after Musk mocks SEC, Greenlight's comment
+Greenlight comment adds to Tesla losses from Musk mocking SEC

 “If you continue this self destructive path you will lose all your ardent supporters and the goodwill from diehard $tsla longs like me,” the user tweeted.

+Teresa Goody, a former SEC attorney and CEO of The Goody Group, said Musk’s contempt for the regulator shows how “he is undercutting the fair and efficient execution of the markets”.

+“He may have not had the intent to violate securities laws, but his tweet shows that he is happy to cost an investor money.”

-In a separate tweet, Musk took another shot at short-sellers and accused BlackRock Inc (BLK.N) of enabling them by saying, “The big funds can & will [sic], as they’re suffering a net loss.
+In a separate tweet, Musk took another shot at shortsellers and accused BlackRock Inc (BLK.N) of enabling them by saying, “The big funds can & will [sic], as they’re suffering a net loss.
 Index managers like Blackrock pocket [sic] make excessive profit from short lending while pretending to charge low rates for ‘passive’ index tracking.”

 Widely seen as the driving force behind the company, Musk’s talent for promotion has helped Tesla vault much bigger manufacturing operations like General Motors (GM.N) and Ford (F.N) to become America’s most valuable car company.